Designing SmartReach's Sales Dialer for High-Volume Calling

 → Next call auto-queue

-Providing Live Visibility for Leaders
+Live Visibility for Leaders

 Managers needed to spot underperforming campaigns quickly during live outreach sessions, not after.
 While early dashboards exposed too many metrics at once, the final version cut the noise by prioritizing real-time signals over exhaustive reporting.

-Mobile App for Frictionless Flexibility
+Mobile Flexibility

 Agents needed mobile flexibility, but existing tools were too slow.
 I designed the mobile app for speed while mirroring core desktop features to ensure cross-device parity.